ren4nh/SpotifyGeneratePlaylist/README.md

 # SpotifyGeneratePlaylist
-A simple script that takes your liked videos on Youtube, and generates a Spotify playlist based on the song in your liked videos.
+A simple script that takes videos from a plylist on Youtube, and generates a Spotify playlist based on that songs.

 ## Table of Contents
 * [Technologies](#Technologies)